TA student who does not meet all of the above requirements should consult with the

 of the sophomore year and enter the program at the beginning of the junior year.

-- Entering either the four-year or three-year program incurs no military obligation
+- Entering either the four-year or three-year program requires no military obligation

-whatsoever until such time as students sign their advanced course contract at the
+until students sign their advanced course contract at the beginning of their junior

-graduation is possible in 6 semesters (not counting summers).
-Please contact the
+in 6 semesters (not counting summers).
+Please contact the military science department

 may apply for enrollment on case-by case basis but cannot be commissioned until they